 Yet another word of caution is in order.
 We treasure the Book but we don't worship the Book.
-Why not?
-We worship the Author of the Book.
+If we're truly people of the Book, then we'll worship the Author of the Book.

 The tragic reality is that it's possible to study the Book, to memorize the Book, even to teach the Book, and not know the Author of the Book.
 Do you remember what Jesus told the religious leaders?
 Listen to these sobering words in John 5:39-40, "You diligently study the Scriptures because you think that by them you possess eternal life.
 These are the Scriptures that testify about me, yet you refuse to come to me to have life."

-My aim this morning has been to convince you to treasure your Bible.
-I've layed before you two reasons you ought to.
+My aim this morning is to convince you of the value of being people of the Book in 2012.
+I've laid before you two reasons in support.
 One because it is personal-the author of this book is the greatest Person in the universe, God Himself.
 Two, because of its potential-this book revives souls, makes simple minded people wise, and so on.
 Here's a third reason.

 III.
-We ought to treasure the Bible because of its purpose (10-11).
+We should be people of the Book because of its purpose (10-11).